glawson6/mule-spring-boot-starter/README.md

 Mule CE is an open source integration tool.
 Mule CE applications are normally run inside a Mule runtime.
 With mule-spring-boot-starter, you can run Mule CE embedded in a Spring Boot application.
-This allows Mule developers to quickly prototype and/or deploy Mule applications with having to download Mule runtime, create a Maven artifact and push the artifact to the Mule runtime.
+This allows Mule developers to quickly prototype and/or deploy Mule applications with having to download Mule runtime, create A Maven artifact and push the artifact to the Mule runtime.
 This project will allow developers to build the Mule application in much the same manner as other Spring Boot applications.

 ## Maven Dependency: